Hackers tried to steal Airbus secrets via contractors: report

-PARIS (Reuters) - A series of cyberattacks on Airbus (AIR.PA) in the past few months were conducted via the computer systems of the aerospace group’s suppliers and contractors, and security sources suspect a link to China, AFP news agency reported on Thursday.
+PARIS, Sept 26 (Reuters) - A series of cyberattacks on Airbus in the past few months were conducted via the computer systems of the aerospace group’s suppliers and contractors, and security sources suspect a link to China, AFP news agency reported on Thursday.

 Airbus, the world’s second-largest aerospace group, did not immediately respond to a request for comment on the report.

 The company said in January this year that a cyberattack on its systems had resulted in a data breach.
-Last year U.S. prosecutors said Chinese intelligence officers and hackers stole information about a jet engine being developed by firms who supply Airbus as well as its U.S. rival Boeing (BA.N).
+Last year U.S. prosecutors said Chinese intelligence officers and hackers stole information about a jet engine being developed by firms who supply Airbus as well as its U.S. rival Boeing.

-According to the AFP report, which cited multiple unnamed security sources, cyberattacks in the past months on Airbus were mounted via French technology consultancy Expleo, engine maker Rolls Royce (RR.L), and two French Airbus subcontractors which were not identified.
+According to the AFP report, which cited multiple unnamed security sources, cyberattacks in the past months on Airbus were mounted via French technology consultancy Expleo, engine maker Rolls Royce, and two French Airbus subcontractors which were not identified.

 Over the past 12 months, Airbus has been targeted by four major cyber-attacks, AFP cited one of the sources as saying.
 Some of the attacks date back further, the report said.